Meerkats live in a matriarchal society (female in charge) with large groups of up to 40 individuals. Only the dominant pair have breeding rights.

 Mainly insects but will also eat spiders, snails, small rodents, eggs, lizards and scorpions.
 Meerkats can kill and eat venomous snakes.

 Would you like to meet our meerkats?
-Find out about Meerkat Encounters here.
+Book an encounter by clicking on the link here.